 format fs=fat32 quick

 Note.
-Unlike legacy computers with BIOS, which allow booting from partitions with FAT, FAT32, exFAT or NTFS file systems, a UEFI allows to boot only from a bootloader located on a boot drive formatted with the FAT32. - Assign a drive letter to the formatted partition (if Windows doesn’t assign a drive letter to a USB flash drive automatically— see the article):
+Unlike legacy computers with BIOS firmware, which only allows you to boot partitions with FAT, FAT32, exFAT or NTFS file systems, UEFI only allows you to boot from the bootloader on the FAT32 formatted drive. - Assign a drive letter to the formatted partition ( if Windows doesn’t automatically assign a drive letter to a USB flash drive – see this article for details):

 assign